Apply for planning permission

 You can find an architect in your area on the Architects Register website.

 For complex local developments, we would recommend you to use our Planning Processing Agreement (PPA).
-This project management tool will help you identify key processes, information you need provide and timescales.
+This project management tool will help you identify key processes, what information you need to provide and timescales.

-We need you to provide the relevant documentation for your proposed works with your application:
+We need you to provide the relevant documentation for your proposed works with your application.
+Please view our validation checklist (PDF 157KB) which provide details of what to submit with your application.

 - Land Ownership Certificate (signed by all owners or agricultural tenants of land relating to the application)